Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 It’s just the name of the game.
 You will not be able to photograph 100% of the dance school.

-Larger the dance school is, the more people there are, which means more likely there are going to be people that have schedules that conflict with portrait day
+Larger the dance school is, the more people that will have schedules that conflict with portrait day

 Take NOTE: The most important thing you have to understand about photographing dance recital portraits is the majority of dancers have multiple costumes or are in multiple classes.